CIA-Oceanix/GeoTrackNet/README.md

 The MarineC dataset is availble at [https://marinecadastre.gov/ais/]

-The Brittany dataset is provided by Collecte Localisation Satellites
+The Brittany dataset is provided by CLS-Collecte Localisation Satellites (https://www.cls.fr/en/)

 #### Preprocess the Data